hx4u/CAIxDiscord/README.md

   pip install PyCharacterAI

 ### Instructions Overview:
-- **DISCORD_TOKEN**: Get from the Discord Developer Portal.
+- **BOTS_DISCORD_TOKEN**: Get from the Discord Developer Portal.
-- **CHARACTER_TOKEN**: Extract from your browser when logged into Character.AI.
+- **HTTP_AUTHORIZATION**: Extract from your browser when logged into Character.AI.
 Look for "HTTP_AUTHORIZATION".
-- **USER_ID_TOKEN**: Find it in the URL of the character's page on Character.AI.
+- **CHARACTER_INURL_ID**: Find it in the URL of the character's page on Character.AI.
-- **STATIC_CHAT_ID**: Extract from the network tab of the browser’s developer tools while chatting with the character.
+- **HISTORIES_INURL_ID**: Extract from the network tab of the browser’s developer tools while chatting with the character.
 Enter the history thread and collect it fro the url bar (?hist=STATIC_CHAT_ID).
-- **CHARACTER_NAME**: Fill this in with the name of the AI you are using.
+- **AIS_NAME_FOR_VOICE**: Fill this in with the name of the AI you are using.
 This is for searching for voice packs for the TTS feature.

 ### Executing the Program:
 ```